Early College Credit Option (ECCO)

 - Instructional materials

-Student Registration Procedure: Students taking a course(s) through the Early College Credit Option must register in person using the ECCO registration form available at the college.
-You can also download the ECCO form.
-Also they must submit a current official high school transcript to the EFSC advisor for verification of the high school GPA and enrollment status.
-Students may register for classes using this option during fall, spring and summer terms.
+Student Registration Procedure: Students taking a course(s) through the Early College Credit Option must download and complete the ECCO Registration Form and submit it via the student dropbox.
+Students may register for classes using ECCO during fall, spring and summer terms.